digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/performance.rst

 .. _tuning_ledger_api_limits:

-**Tune resource limits at the ledger api level.** Resource limits can also be imposed on the ledger api level.
+**Tune resource limits at the ledger API level.** Resource limits can also be imposed on the ledger API level.
 As these settings are applied closer to the ledger applications, they can be used for protecting the resources of individual participants rather than the entire Canton system.

-You can modify the following configuration options
+You can modify the following configuration options:

 .. code::